 Probably no other place is more critical for human survival than the Amazon.
-Nearly the size of the continental United States, the Amazon Basin harbors the largest remaining tropical forest on our planet, and:
+Nearly the size of the continental United States, the Amazon rainforest is the largest remaining tropical forest on our planet.
+It is home to: